Pandemonium (Joji)

 The Pandemonium tour was the fourth concert tour by Japanese singer Joji, in support of his third studio album Smithereens (2022).
 With Kenny Beats as his special guest, the supporting acts are the American rappers Lil Toe and Savage Realm.
-SavageRealm and Scottish electronic producer Sam Gellaitry are set to support the Oceania leg.
+Prior to its cancellation, SavageRealm and Scottish electronic producer Sam Gellaitry were set to support the Oceania leg.
 The tour began on September 29, 2023, at Toyota Center in Houston and was intended to conclude in December 3, 2023, at the Central Harbourfront in Hong Kong.

 However, following his concert at the Smart Araneta Coliseum in Manila, Joji announced the cancellation of his remaining Asia concerts for health reasons.
 This includes shows in Kuala Lumpur, Singapore, and Hong Kong, which were set for November 30, December 2, and December 3, respectively.

 Set list

 This set list is representative of the show in Los Angeles, performed on October 6, 2023.
 It is not intended to represent all shows of the tour.